Prof. Jim Hall

 Dr Stephen Hallett

-Dr Stephen Hallett is Associate Professor in Environmental Informatics at Cranfield University.
-He has long-standing research expertise in modelling environmental geohazards and the application of spatial, policy-oriented decision-support systems, GIS approaches and informatics to environmental science with particular reference to soil resource systems.
+Stephen Hallett is Associate Professor in Environmental Informatics at Cranfield University.
+He has long-standing expertise in the application of spatial decision-support systems, big data, GIS, remote sensing and informatics in environmental science, particularly with soil resource systems and the natural environment.
+Stephen’s research interests include agri-informatics; soil and land resource management; geohazards and urban infrastructure; and environmental risk mitigation and climate change impacts.

 Prof. Julien Harou